WRITING Inspiration

 Writing advice Cathy Hayward Writing advice Cathy Hayward

-welcome or welcome BACK
+Welcome or Welcome BACK

 Our courses start this week so it feels appropriate to share this quote from the inspirational Stephen King.
 Whether you’re a returning second year writer, or starting on a creative writing course, the life writing programme or poetry, welcome and welcome back.
 We’re so excited to be teaching again after the long summer break.